idaki/SoftUni_JS_Front_End/README.md

 # SoftUni_JS_Front_End

-<span>Description:</spand> the repo is used to store and share accross devices the independently developed course-related code.
+<strong>Description:</strong> the repo is used to store and share accross devices the independently developed course-related code.

-Course Objectives
+### Course Objectives

-Working with linear data structures
-Arrays and Lists
-Defining simple classes
-Processing and manipulating strings
-Regular Expressions
-Building simple web project
-Course Topic List